 - What’s your solution to help them get what they want?

-Putting your opt-in link in high-converting places is like placing your reader’s favorite dish right in front of him on a silver platter.
+Putting your opt-in link in high-converting places is like placing your reader’s favorite dish right in front of them on a silver platter.
 It’s visible and hard to resist.

-Here’s a list of places where it’s best to put your sign-up link:
+Here’s a list of the best places to link your email signup forms:

 - Above the fold – This means the upper half of your web page.
-Because your visitors don’t need to scroll down to see your sign-up link, it will quickly grab their attention and increase their chance of subscribing.
+Because your website visitors don’t need to scroll down to see your sign-up link, it will quickly grab their attention and increase new subscribers.

 - Feature box – You can add a feature box at the top of your blog post or to break up the text.
 The important thing is that it’s different from the rest of the page so that it stands out.
 Put a headline and some benefits about subscribing to your newsletters in bullet points.
 Don’t forget your call to action (CTA).

-- Top of the sidebar – Make sure that the link is on top of the ads in your sidebar so that it’s easily visible to your site visitors.
+- Top of the sidebar – Make sure that the signup form link is on top of the ads in your sidebar so that it’s easily visible to your website visitors.

-- At the end of your blog post – People who read until the end of your blog post clearly love your work.
+- At the end of your blog post – People who read until the end of your piece clearly love your work.
 So, why not invite to sign up for your email list while they’re feeling grateful for your post?

-- At your website footer – Same as a blog post, people who reach the end of your site are engaged people.
+- At your website footer – Same as a piece of content, people who reach the end of your site are engaged people.
 You want them to act right away, so have an email list form in your footer.

 - On your navigation bar – That menu bar at the top of your site is one of the most attention-grabbing features on your website.
 You’d want to maximize that by placing a link to subscribe to your newsletter.

 - On a sticky bar – Sticky bars are placed on the top of the page, and they remain in place even as the user scrolls down.
-If you put your sign-up link on a sticky bar, users will always see that option, increasing their chances of subscribing.
-And unlike pop-ups, users won’t perceive them as annoying because sticky bars don’t disrupt the user experience.
+With sticky bars, your target audience will always see that option, increasing their chances of subscribing.
+And unlike pop up forms, they don’t disrupt the user experience.

-You can hate those pesky pop-up forms all you want, but the fact remains that pop-ups work.
+You can hate those pesky pop-up forms all you want, but if you want to learn how to build an email list fast, give them a shot.

-According to Backlinko’s Brian Dean, using pop-ups increased his email opt-ins from 35 per day to 75 per day.
-Even a simple-looking pop-up added over 3,600 subscribers in his email list in three months.
+According to Backlinko’s Brian Dean, using a pop-up form increased his email opt-ins from 35 per day to 75 per day.
+Even a simple-looking pop-up form added over 3,600 subscribers to his email marketing list in three months.

 But don’t just say you’re going to deliver free tips every week straight to their inbox.
 If you want to take things a step further, offer content upgrades.
 It can boost your opt-in rates by a whopping 792%!